Sokonte/LITA-CLASS-DOCUMENTATION/touch README.md

-# EXCEL AS A ANALYSIS TOOL
+# EXCEL AS AN ANALYSIS TOOL

 ### FUNDAMENTALS OF DATA ENTRY IN EXCEL
 - A workbook is what launches when you open Excel.
 In Excel, we have different sheets.
 Columns are represented by letters and rows by numbers.